Election officials at sharp end in separatist Ukraine city

 Kiev authorities were adamant the election would go ahead despite the difficulties.

-"We realize, and are not deceiving anyone about this, that it will be impossible to hold normal elections over the huge territory of Donetsk and Luhansk regions," Interior Minister Arsen Avakov said on Monday, referring also to the neighboring region of Luhansk where separatists also occupy key buildings.
+"We realise, and are not deceiving anyone about this, that it will be impossible to hold normal elections over the huge territory of Donetsk and Luhansk regions," Interior Minister Arsen Avakov said on Monday, referring also to the neighbouring region of Luhansk where separatists also occupy key buildings.

 Avakov accused separatists of carrying out "bandit actions" aimed at disrupting the election.